UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 Now let's move back _up_ the directory tree.
 First, let's try this command:

 ```
-cd my_project
+cd un-report
 ```
 {: .language-bash}

 ```
-cd: no such file or directory: my_project
+cd: no such file or directory: un-report
 ```
 {: .output}

-This doesn't work because the `my_project` directory is not within the directory that we are currently in.
+This doesn't work because the `un-report` directory is not within the directory that we are currently in.

 To move up the directory tree, you can use `..`, which is the parent of the current directory:
 ```